AmandaJBell/udacity_catalog_project/README.md

 In addition Vagrant and VirtualBox are also required.

-You will also need to retrieve your own Google+ Oauth2 client_id and client_secret, and will need to add them to login.html, views.py, and client_secret.json where specified.

 How to Run Project
 ------------------
 **1.** After cloning the project, navigate to the repo in your terminal and unzip newsdata.zip.